Big Man on Campus: Production

 Television comedy writer Allan Katz first came up with the premise for the film, originally titled The Hunchback of UCLA, in 1981.
 Katz spent eight years trying to get the film set up at various studios but often experienced stalls until producer Arnon Milchan helped get the film set up at Vestron Pictures.
 While Katz loved the original title, he was ultimately forced to change it after University of California, Los Angeles threatened legal action against the film.

 Release

-Special screenings for Big Man on Campus were held by American Cinematheque and Cannes Film Market in March and May of 1989 respectively Big Man on Campus was ultimately released direct-to-video on July 31, 1991.
+Special screenings for Big Man on Campus were held by American Cinematheque and Cannes Film Market in March and May 1989 respectively.
+Big Man on Campus was ultimately released direct-to-video on July 31, 1991.